joshwolfer/doctorconsul/README.md

 * HashiCorp Consul Enterprise license required.
   * Place in `./license`
-* For the `./kube-config.sh` script to execute properly, you also need to -
-  * Have a local version of Consul on the latest version
-  * Create a /tokens directory, CA and other files will be copied into this directory.
+* The `consul` enterprise binary must installed and in the PATH.
-* Generate Consul PKI Root certs and Consul Server RPC certs
+* (VM-style only): Generate Consul PKI Root certs and Consul Server RPC certs
   * Self-signed certificates have already been provided in this repo.
   * If they need to be regenerated:
     * From within `./certs`